koengr/QCforBusiness/_part1/chapter_4.md

 actually came from Microsoft, and not from some cybercriminal).
-RSA works thanks to an ingenious mathematical trick: honest users can set up their encryption using relatively few computational steps, whereas 'spying' on others would require one to solve an extremely hard problem.
+RSA works thanks to an ingenious mathematical trick: honest users can set up their encryption using relatively few computational steps, whereas ‘spying’ on others would require one to solve an extremely hard problem.
-For the RSA cryptosystem, that problem is *prime factorisation, *where the goal is to decompose a very large number (for illustration purposes, let's think of 15) into its prime factors (here: 3 and 5).
-As far as we know, for sufficiently large numbers, this task can take a classical computer such a long time that nobody would ever succeed in breaking a relevant code -- think of thousands of years.
-RSA was deemed adequately secure, at least, until computer scientist Peter Shor discovered that quantum computers are quite good at factoring.\
+For the RSA cryptosystem, that problem is *prime factorisation, *where the goal is to decompose a very large number (for illustration purposes, let’s think of 15) into its prime factors (here: 3 and 5).
+As far as we know, for sufficiently large numbers, this task can take a classical computer such a long time that nobody would ever succeed in breaking a relevant code – think of thousands of years.
+RSA was deemed adequately secure, at least, until computer scientist Peter Shor discovered that quantum computers are quite good at factoring.
-\

 The quantum algorithm by Shor can crack RSA (and also its cousin called [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography))